⚙️ What is the Stochastic Oscillator?

-The Stochastic Oscillator is a technical analysis tool created by George Lane in the late ‘50s.
-The Stochastic Oscillator actually is a momentum indicator that compares current price levels to the High and Low previous price range.
-The Stochastic Oscillator clearly follows the speed of the momentum.
-The Stochastic Oscillator aims to indicate price reversals before they actually occur.
-Additionally, it can be used by traders for identifying overbought price and oversold price levels.
+The Stochastic Oscillator is a technical analysis tool developed by George Lane in the late 1950s.
+It is a momentum indicator that compares the current price level to the recent high and low price range.
+The oscillator tracks the speed of momentum and aims to signal price reversals before they happen.
+It is also commonly used to identify overbought and oversold price levels.

 Stochastic Oscillator Calculation

--Low14 = the lowest of the 14 past periods
+• Low14 is the lowest price over the past 14 periods

--High14 = the highest of the 14 past periods
+• High14 is the highest price over the past 14 periods

 Stochastic Oscillator Default Settings

-The default setting when using the Stochastic Oscillator is 14 periods (14,3,3).
-According to each timeframe, Stochastic Oscillator periods may concern daily, weekly, monthly, or even intra-day periods.
+The default setting for the Stochastic Oscillator is 14 periods (14,3,3).
+Depending on the timeframe, these periods can represent daily, weekly, monthly, or even intraday intervals.

 The Use of the Stochastic Oscillator

-The Stochastic Oscillator measures the current price level relative to the highest and to the lowest range for a certain period.
-It is best used for trading ranges and especially for identifying reversals.
-Check the following chart of the Stochastic Oscillator (settings 14,3,3,).
+The Stochastic Oscillator measures the current price level relative to the highest and lowest prices over a specific period.
+It is most effective for trading in range-bound markets and especially for identifying potential reversals.
+Refer to the following chart of the Stochastic Oscillator with settings (14,3,3).

 Chart: Stochastic Oscillator